 Logic Pro X

 By the end of this module, students will have a thorough command of Logic Pro X familiarizing themselves with such advanced features and techniques as Flexpitch, MIDI FX, slicing loops for use with EXS24 and learning all about the fabulous built-in sounds and FX now included with this comprehensive digital audio workstation.
 Many contemporary producers use Logic Pro X for its “sound” and argue that it is easier to finish tracks in Logic than Ableton, so we teach both.
-As one of only two Apple Authorized Training Centers in Los Angeles, we will put students through the official training and examinations required to become an Apple Certified Pro in Logic Pro X, so they walk away with another qualification at the end of their program, all included in tuition fees.
+As the only Apple Authorized Training Center in Los Angeles, we can put students through the official training and examination required to become an Apple Certified Pro in Logic Pro X, so they walk away with another qualification at the end of their program, all included in the fees.

 Synthesis & Sound Design